-What is requested (may God equip you)
+What is requested

 The word "equip" means to build up, shape or prepare fully.
 So he is praying and asking that God would do all that is necessary in every area so that we are able to do His will.
 He is asking this of the God whose character and power and care have just been described.